thinkdata-works/api-docs/source/index.html.md

 ### Personal API Keys

-The personal Namara API Key can be obtained by clicking on the Organization tab at the bottom of the left sidebar, then clicking "Account Settings".
+The Personal Namara API Key can be obtained by clicking on the Organization tab at the bottom of the left sidebar, then clicking "Account Settings".
 Copy this from the "API Key" tab and use it for any API calls.

 <aside class="warning">Your Personal Key gives API access to the entire Namara account.
 If you are thinking about sharing an API Key with another user, consider an Organization API Key or a Project API Key in order to limit their access to your account.</aside>